 Cervest understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of everyone who visits our website, www.cervest.earth, and uses any of our services (“Our Services”) and as described in Parts 5 and 6, below, we do not collect personal data about you unless you specifically share it with us.
+We respect and value the privacy of everyone who visits our Website (including all associated sub-domains and webpages, e.g. cervest.earth, cervest.com) and use any of our services (“Our Services”) and as described in Parts 5 and 6, below, we do not collect personal data about you unless you specifically share it with us.
 Any personal data we do collect will only be used as permitted by law.

-Our Services are owned and operated by Cervest Limited, a limited company registered in England under company number 09927701.
+Our Services is owned and operated by Cervest Limited, a limited company registered in England under company number 09927701.

 VAT number: GB2337267020.